engthiago/RevitAPIBrasilSamples/README.md

 Repo for Revit API Brasil users on facebook https://www.facebook.com/groups/1766576276918452/

-Although this the group itself being brazilian, all variables, comments and summary will be written in english.
+Although the group itself being brazilian, all variables, comments and summary will be written in english.

 More info will be provided in the future.